BritishTrustForOrnithology/ShinyAcoustics/README.md

 4. The app will open in a browser window.
 When you have completed verifying you can simply close the browser and then hit the red STOP button in the toolbar in R.
+If asked whether to save workspace, click No.

 # Tips for using the app to verify audio clips